2023-environmental-bioinformatics/hw-assignment-5/README.md

 ______________________________________________________________________________________________________________________________________________________________
 ## For successful completion of your homework, your Github repo should contain:
 - an upadated README file with answers to the questions
-- a directory called `tables` that contains the tables: checkm_report.txt, report.tsv, gtdb summary ,  prokka *tsv
+- a directory called `tables` that contains the tables: checkm2_quality_report.tsv, quast_report.tsv, gtdb_summary ,  prokka *tsv
 - a directory called `sequences` that contains the file: qual_bins_16S.fasta
 - a directory called `scripts` that contains the sbatch scripts: megahit.qsub, binning.qsub, quast.qsub, checkm.qsub, gtdb.qsub, prokka.qsub